Choose a traditional Italian amaretti cookie recipe and make an unbelievably delicious bowlful of homemade almond flavored cookies from scratch.

 Powdered sugar, ten and a half ounces; sweet almonds, three ounces; bitter almonds, one ounce; two whites of egg.

-1 lb of Valencia almonds, 2 lb of powdered sugar, 7 or 8 whites of eggs.
-Beat the almonds with whites of eggs, but not so fine as for common macaroons; lay out stiff on wafer-paper; have almonds cut in slices, one into six pieces, lay them on the sides and top of each macaroon; ice them well from the icing bag, and bake in a slow oven.
+1 pound of Valencia almonds, 2 pounds of powdered sugar, 7 or 8 whites of eggs.
+Beat the almonds with whites of eggs, but not so fine as for common macaroons; lay out stiff on wafer-paper; have almonds cut in slices, one into six pieces, lay them on the sides and top of each macaroon; ice them well from the icing bag, and bake in a slow oven (325°F).

 The Cook's Decameron (1905)